 So suppose you’re not me (thank God) and you’re ready to start donating your yarn.
 I frequently hear from folks who want to unload yarn, wondering where are the best places to donate.

 Here are some great ideas for places that you may find eager to take your yarn:

 - Elementary schools.
 Many elementary schools use yarn for arts and crafts projects.

 - Assisted living facilities.
 Many residents at assisted living facilities enjoy knitting and crochet, as well as other arts and crafts activities.

 - Churches.
 Not only do many churches have knitting groups, but often church Sunday school classes for children use yarn for arts and crafts projects.

 - Thrift/second-hand stores.
 This is an often overlooked place to donate yarn.
 I’ve seen (and purchased) yarn at thrift stores myself, and I’ve heard stories (and photos of finds!) from others who have found yarn here.

 - Freecycle.
 This website offers a network of groups all over the world that allow you to post items you’d like to give away and items you need and would rather not pay for.
 This is a terrific way to avoid paying postage and find someone who could really use your yarn.

 - Ravelry groups.
-There are two fantastic groups on Ravelry where you can unload excess yarn.
-One is ISO and Destash of Yarn and the second is Destash International.
-Use the magic of the Internet to your advantage!
+There are three fantastic groups on Ravelry where you can unload excess yarn:

 Note that both Ravelry groups have additional links to other Ravelry groups that also allow for exchanges of yarn and/or supplies.